How do I know if my son is the right standard for King's Choir?

 Most boys will be between the ages of six and nine at the time of their audition, ideally in Year 2 or 3.
 Sometimes we'll also look for boys in Year 4, depending on space.

 To start with, we would love to hear from you if you are considering a choristership at King's for your son, or even if you just have some questions: contact Katie Randle at firstname.lastname@example.org

-We are always happy to meet informally at any time in the year with you if you are considering your son becoming a chorister at King's, and in fact would suggest that this is the best place to start!
+We are always happy to talk and meet informally at any time in the year with you if you are considering your son becoming a chorister at King's, and in fact would suggest that this is the best place to start!

-A simple song, even a hymn, will be suitable – just something that your son enjoys singing.
+A simple song, even a hymn, will be suitable just something that your son enjoys singing.
 It may be sacred or secular.
 We ask that you bring two copies of the music so that he can be accompanied on the piano.

 An enthusiasm for music and, in particular, singing!
-Your son will start off as a probationer for two years, during which time he will learn many of the skills he will need to become a fully-fledged chorister.
+Your son will start off as a Probationer for two years, during which time he will learn many of the skills he will need to become a fully-fledged Chorister.
 Some of the most important aspects we look for in addition to enthusiasm are reasonable concentration, and supportive family.

 Life as a Chorister

-Before becoming a King's Chorister, your son will usually undergo a two year probationary period.
-Most boys start as a Probationer in Year 4, when they are given training to enable them to start performing with the Choir at some point in Year 5.
-If the probationary period is successful, your son will become a full Chorister at a special ceremony, usually early in Year 6.
+Before becoming a King's chorister, your son will usually undergo a two year probationary period.
+Most boys start as a probationer in Year 4, when they are given training to enable them to start performing with the Choir at some point in Year 5.
+If the probationary period is successful, your son will become a full Chorister at a special ceremony, usually in Year 6.
 At this point he will receive his top hat – a proud moment for both you and your son!

-The Choristers have choir practice at School on every weekday and Saturday morning, with the exception of Wednesday.
+The Choristers have choir practice at School on every weekday and Saturday afternoon, with the exception of Monday.
 They perform in Chapel as part of the Choir each day during the 8-week University terms except for Mondays and Wednesdays.
 This takes the form of regular evening choral services that take place in the Chapel.

 Boarding at the School

-King's College School prides itself on the excellence of its food - everything is cooked on the premises, and is supplied by the best local suppliers.
+King's College School prides itself on the excellence of its food: everything is cooked on the premises, and is supplied by the best local suppliers.
 The kitchen has been awarded 5 stars for its excellent food hygiene.
 The children get to know the kitchen staff very well, and evening and weekend meals have a lovely feel to them.
 We encourage good table manners, and the children take it in turns to take part in duties such as wiping down tables so that they learn that the elves don't do everything for them!

-The weekend schedule is busy, but we make the most of the free time which the boys have – they either go out with parents or friends, or we give the boys free time to relax in House.
+The weekend schedule is busy, but we make the most of the free time which the boys have – they either go out with parents or friends, or we give the boys free time to relax in house.
 The Year 8 boys have the privilege of being able to walk into town, something which they very much enjoy.
 Saturday night is movie night, when we watch age-appropriate films in the common rooms, where popcorn or tuck often await them.
-Sunday morning sometimes gives the opportunity of a walk for early risers.
+Sunday morning sometimes gives the opportunity of a dog walk for early risers.